TL-System/ns.py/README.md

 * `fattree.py`: an example that shows how to construct and use a FatTree topology for network flow simulation.
 It showcases `DistPacketGenerator`, `PacketSink`, `SimplePacketSwitch`, and `FairPacketSwitch`.
 If per-flow fairness is desired, `FairPacketSwitch` would be used, along with Weighted Fair Queueing, Deficit Round Robin, or Virtual Clock as the scheduling discipline at each outgoing port of the switch.

-* `real_traffic/proxy.py`: an example that shows how a real-world client and server can communicate using a simulated network environment as the proxy.
-A simple echo client and echo server have been provided for an example demonstration how the proxy works.
-The proxy also works with any other types of network clients (such as a modern web browser) and network servers (such as a node.js webserver).

 ## Emulation mode

 Similar to the emulation mode in the ns-3 simulator, `ns.py` supports an *emulation mode* that serves as a proxy between a real-world client (such as a modern web browser) and a real-world server (such as a node.js webserver).
 All incoming traffic from a real-world client are handled by the `ProxyPacketGenerator`, sent via a simulated network topology, and forwarded by the `ProxySink` to a real-world server.
 Here is a high-level overview of the design of `ns.py`'s emulation mode: